US returns to World Cup against Wales after 8-year wait - WHIZ News

 Only DeAndre Yedlin, a 29-year-old defender, remains from the American team eliminated by Belgium in the second round eight years ago.
 Yedlin, Christian Pulisic, Kellyn Acosta and Tim Ream are among just four holdovers from the group that flopped to the field in anguish after the crushing loss at Trinidad in CONCACAF qualifying in October 2017 that ended the streak of U.S. World Cup appearances at seven.

-Some are already looking ahead to 2026, when the U.S. co-hosts the tournament and the core group figures to be in its prime.
+Some are already looking ahead four years, to when the U.S. co-hosts the tournament and the core group figures to be in its prime.

 “We want to build a ton of momentum going into 2026, but it all starts now,” Berhalter said.